 Located in downtown Winston-Salem, Footnote sits adjacent to Foothills Brewing in a former auto shop and shares space with Bookmarks Bookstore.
 Literature and coffee naturally complement one another, so the opening of Bookmarks encouraged the construction of Footnote, a coffee and cocktail bar.

-Dan Pennock, Krankies – Located in the now-bustling downtown neighborhood of Wake Forest Innovation Quarter, Krankies started as a music venue in 2003 owned by Dave Franklin and John Bryan.
+Dan Pennock, Krankies – Located in the now-bustling downtown neighborhood of Innovation Quarter, Krankies started as a music venue in 2003 owned by Dave Franklin and John Bryan.
 During that time, the building was open as a coffee shop some mornings with the coffee sourced from a local roaster.
 In 2005, the owners purchased the roasting business and incorporated that into Krankies.

 Q: Where do you source your beans?